rcl-coding/verifiable-credentials/github-classroom.md

 - Open Visual Studio on your desktop PC
 - In the 'Get started' page, click the 'Clone a repository' selection
-- In the online GitHub assignment repository, click on the 'Code' button in GitHub and copy the 'Clone' section copy the 'HTTPS' link
+- In the online GitHub assignment repository, click on the 'Code' button in GitHub in the 'Clone' section copy the 'HTTPS' link
 - In Visual Studio, copy the link into the 'Repository location' text box
 - Create a local path on your desktop PC to save your cloned repository, and select it in the 'Path' text box in Visual Studio
 - Click the 'Clone' button when you are done